FEZModding/FezMultiplayerMod/Notes_To_Do_list_for_FezMultiplayerMod.md

 - [ ] add a "kick" option to the server's interface, to forcibly disconnect players

+- [ ] Add something like a Dictionary<string, object> to represent custom client data for any mods that want to add support for FezMultiplayerMod

+- [ ] Convert the WriteClientGameTickPacket and WriteServerGameTickPacket functions to use a single argument instead of a bajillion arguments, to improve readability and make it more extendable

 - [ ] add option to sync world save data & level states. this would also sync inventory

 - [ ] Theoretically the standalone FEZ multiplayer mod should also work on macOS and Linux.
 If it doesn't, it might be possible to rig the mod so instead of running the multiplayer client netcode directly within the FEZ game itself, it runs in a separate standalone executable, but then we'd have to figure out a way to get two applications potentially running different runtimes to communicate with each other in a way that does not impede the performance of either application.

 - [ ] Do all the `//TODO` comments that are in the code (continuous task)